 On the Graduate Teacher Programme Wales (GTP), School Direct salaried and the Postgraduate Teaching Apprenticeship route, you will be a paid member of staff and training costs to gain QTS will be covered by the school.
 This may also include a PGCE.
 Your salary will depend on the school you train in and what subject you're teaching.

 There is also the early years teacher status (EYTS) graduate employment-based route, which is a one-year, part-time route for graduates working in an early years setting.
-The salary is set by the employer.
+The employer sets the salary.

 Tuition fee loans